 Firms seeking specific application status updates or answers about supporting documentation should contact their SBA HUBZone Business Opportunity Specialist -- or send a message to firstname.lastname@example.org.

-COUNCIL MEMBERS HAVE ACCESS TO A FULL-SERVICE HUBZONE COUNCIL HELP DESK FOR CERTIFICATION AND RECERTIFICATION ASSISTANCE.
+COUNCIL MEMBERS HAVE ACCESS TO A FULL-SERVICE HUBZONE HELP DESK FOR CERTIFICATION, RECERTIFICATION & MARKETING ASSISTANCE.
 For more information, visit Help Desk (member login required).

 SBA's Frequently Asked Questions about HUBZones